- Divisions of UTP

-The Scholarly Publishing Division of University of Toronto Press publishes scholarly research in the humanities and social sciences, and in business and economics.
-Within Canada, UTP is widely recognized for its strength in history, political science, sociology, Indigenous studies, and cultural studies.
-Internationally, UTP is a leading publisher of Medieval and Renaissance studies, Italian, Iberian, Slavic, and Urban studies, and studies in book and print culture.
-Books published with the Scholarly Publishing Division have won many prestigious awards and are widely reviewed in both popular book review media and scholarly journals.
+University of Toronto Press is Canada’s leading academic publisher and one of the largest university presses in North America, with particular strengths in the social sciences, humanities, and business.
+The Book Publishing Division is widely recognized in Canada for its strength in history, political science, sociology, Indigenous studies, and cultural studies.
+Internationally, UTP is a leading publisher of medieval, Renaissance, Italian, Iberian, Slavic, and urban studies, as well as studies in book and print culture.

 Rotman-UTP Publishing: Business Books from University of Toronto Press

 Books from Rotman-UTP Publishing bridge research and practice, offering actionable learning for navigating today's complex business environment.
 Business professionals, students, and anyone interested in staying current with the latest in business thinking will be engaged by these titles, which reflect the Rotman School of Management's vision for "a new way to think."